Students and faculty of the Royal Academy of Dramatic Arts in London, England.

-From Holywell to Hollywood Jonathan Pryce, CBE is a critically acclaimed and award winning actor from North Wales.
-Renowned for his immense versatility and powerful presence he has transcended the industry, effortlessly moving between Hollywood studio films and the classical West End to bold independent cinema and the broadway musical...
+From Holywell to Hollywood, Jonathan Pryce, CBE is a critically acclaimed and award winning actor from North Wales, internationally regarded as the one of greatest ones both on stage and screen.
+Renowned for his immense versatility and powerful presence he has transcended the industry, effortlessly...

 Gugu, short for Gugulethu which is Zulu for "Our Pride", was born in the John Radcliffe Hospital, Oxford, England.
 Her mother, Anne Raw, is a Caucasian English nurse, and her father, Patrick Mbatha, is a Black South African doctor.
 Her parents separated when she was a year old, and she was brought up by her mother in the town of Witney...

 Timothy Leonard Spall was born in Battersea, London, to Sylvia R. (Leonard), a hairdresser, and Joseph L. Spall, a postal worker.
 He was raised in London.
 Spall auditioned and earned a spot with the National Youth Theatre and later showed great promise at RADA where he portrayed the title roles in "Macbeth"...